Struggling with your child hitting or not listening? Learn how to discipline when your 3 year old’s behavior is out of control.

 Many of us were warned about the “Terrible Twos,” but they don’t always tell you about what happens after.
 The days when your 3 year old talks back, is aggressive and mean (of course, only toward you), or won’t listen to anything you say.

-When no amount of timeouts or taking privileges away does anything.
-Or when he totally ignores what you say, or yells “I don’t care!”
+When no amount of time outs or taking privileges away does anything.
+Or when she totally ignores what you say, or yells “I don’t care!”

-Maybe he bites, hits, and scratches when he doesn’t get what he wants, or cries and whines over every little thing.
-Full-blown tantrums seem to happen every day—it’s gotten so bad that you can’t even take him anywhere anymore.
+Maybe she bites, hits, and scratches when she doesn’t get what she wants, or whines and cries over everything.
+Full-blown tantrums seem to happen every day—it’s gotten so bad that you can’t even take her anywhere anymore.

-His moods are unpredictable, and emotional outbursts are common.
-He refuses to share, won’t eat his meals, and insists on needing help when he can do the tasks himself.
-Everything is a fight with him.
+Her moods are unpredictable, and emotional outbursts are common.
+She refuses to share, won’t eat her meals, and insists on needing help when she can do the tasks herself.
+Everything is a fight with her.

 In other words, your 3 year old’s behavior is out of control.